 Yeah, then you could say how you pestered your Mother every day for two weeks with, have they come yet?
 Have they come yet?
 Have they come yet?

 “Esme, I’ve literally just told you what to write!”

 “What should I write?”

-“Oh come Aaron, for you’re much older than her, you should be able to do this on your own by now!”
+“Oh come on Aaron, you’re much older than her, you should be able to do this on your own by now!”

-“I don’t know, just tell me what I meant to write?”
+“MUM, just tell me what I’m meant to write?”

-“Aaron, just I don’t know, make something up, I don’t care! just don’t tell them you’ve lost the bloody voucher, say anything but that
+“Aaron, just I don’t know, make something up, I don’t care! just don’t tell them you’ve lost the bloody voucher, write anything, but that.”

 Both children have managed a few more lines, but they are not on the home straight yet.
 Come on, you can do it, or can they?